tadeokondrak/AvoidBot/README.md

 A bot that assists you in avoiding fifthglyphs.

-# Installation
-Clone the repository and run `npm install`.
-Copy the sample config to `config.json` and fill in the fields.
-Run `main.js`.

 # Contributing
 If you find any bugs or have suggestions, file an [issue](https://github.com/TadeoKondrak/AvoidBot/issues).